rhlobo/bigtempo/README.rst

 Getting started
 ---------------

-You can `get started reading an ipython notebook`_, and for a better understandment of what can be done, you may take a peek at `pandas introduction`_.
+You can `get started reading an ipython notebook`_, and for a better understandment of what can be done, you shall take a peek in the `pandas introduction`_.

 Example project